 I worked on a few new recipes before I left.
 One thing I’ve been meaning to share with you is a homemade flatbread dough.
 Similar to homemade pizza dough, but not quite as springy.
 Much… flatter.
-Who woulda thunk?!
 When I got to work, I decided to bombard this innocent flatbread dough with mountains of zucchini, ricotta, crushed red pepper, some basil, goat cheese, and colorful tomatoes.
-The red ones, interestingly enough, match the current state of my shoulders.

 I feel like this is an awesome round-up of flavors and textures!
 Both flatbreads didn’t last more than 24 hours in this house and my husband praised it as one of the best pizzas I’ve ever made.
 The goat cheese was a sweeter variety, which I’ll tell you about in a sec, the tomatoes were salty and blistered (not like my shoulders, thank you sun gods), and the ricotta was wonderfully salty and herbed.